AtlasGooo/infantry_2021/README.md

 **EMAIL1:** 11810710@mail.sustech.edu.cn
 **EMAIL2:** 1774525013@qq.com

-This repository is code for infantry in ROBOMASTER 2021.

 Codes and documents are modified from [aimbot-artinx2021](https://github.com/NERanger/aimbot-artinx2021), which implements a basic code structure with serial communication module.